Turtle soup: England

-Green sea turtle first became popular in England as "sea-tortoise" circa 1728: "Its Flesh is between that of Veal, and that of a Lobster, and is extremely pleasant ...
+Green sea turtle became popular in England as "sea-tortoise" circa 1728: "Its Flesh is between that of Veal, and that of a Lobster, and is extremely pleasant ...
 They are frequently brought to England in Tubs of Sea Water, and will keep alive a long time."
 The earliest English recipes are for roast or boiled turtle, only later being used in a soup.
 About 1740–1750, it began to be widely imported to England, from Ascension Island or the West Indies.
 Samuel Birch is credited with being the first to serve turtle soup in London, spicing it with lemons and cayennes; it quickly became immensely popular, and Lord Dudley stated, "Of British soup, turtle always takes precedence in the list of honour".
 Giles Rose made turtle soup as follows: "Take your tortoises and cut off their heads and feet and boyl them in fair water, and when they are almost boyl'd, put to them some white wine, some sweet herbs, and a piece of bacon, and give them a brown in the frying pan with good butter, then lay upon your bread a-steeping in good strong broth, and well-seasoned; garnish the dish with green sparrow-grass [asparagus] and lemon over it."
 In Cookery and Domestic Economy (1862), the recipe begins as follows: "take the turtle out of the water, turn it on its back, tie its feet, cut off its head".
 By about 1800, a good dinner portion was 6 lb of turtle, live weight, and in London Tavern in August, 1808, 400 men ate 2,500 lb of turtle in their dinner soup.

 According to Clarkson, "It is difficult to overestimate the magnitude of the demand for turtles" during the period of the soup's popularity.
 As many as 15,000 turtles were shipped live to Britain from the West Indies.
+Turtles became viewed as a fashionable and exotic delicacy, ranking alongside caviar.
 Because of its popularity, the green turtle population plummeted, and its cost rose correspondingly.
 Isabella Beeton noted in 1861, "This is the most expensive soup brought to the table".
 Thus, long before that time, mock turtle soup made from calf's head was widely adopted as a more economical substitute and became popular in its own right, with the two dishes sometimes being served at the same banquet.

+The sixteenth-century English country house Burghley House is one of the few places in the country where the evidence for this former delicacy is still visible.
+On the wall of the kitchen are several green sea turtle (Chelonia mydas) skulls which date back to this practice.